Snow White vs the BBFC – the Disney classic that was deemed too scary for under-16s

 Read more: Mrs Doubtfire vs the BBFC – from 12 to PG and back again

-However, it does mean Snow White is an outlier in the early history of Disney’s family-friendly animated films, which almost all received U certificates, and also an instructive case on how the BBFC has evolved over time by adapting to media literacy and pop culture.
+However, this makes Snow White an outlier in the early history of Disney’s family-friendly animated films, which almost all received U certificates.
+Itā€™s also shows how the BBFC has evolved over time by adapting to media literacy and pop culture.

 The original release

 Snow White And The Seven Dwarfs had its UK premiere in London’s West End on 24th February 1938.
 Since 1923, local authorities had made it a term of licensing for UK cinemas to refuse entry to A-certificate films for children under 16 without a parent of guardian.
-However, Disney’s distributor RKO Pictures didn’t object to the BBFC’s ruling and so, the film was released uncut with the A certificate.
+However, Disney’s distributor RKO Pictures didn’t object to the BBFC’s ruling, and so, the film was released uncut with the A certificate.

 25 years later…